khanlab/prepdwi/docs/pipeline.rst

-Group Level
+Stage: group
 -------------------

 At the Group Level analysis, prepdwi reads all the processed data in participant level and creates a qulaity report for each subject showing how good the registrations are.
 You can't run group level for a single subject.
 Once the group level analysis is completed, you will see a new folder inside the "derrivatives" directory called "reports".
 There you will see a list of html files for each subject which shows the qulaity of the registration at each process.
 The failed registrations can be identified if the red contour plots are not overlapping with the template image.

+Correcting failed linear registration
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For the registration failed cases, you can re-run prepdwi participant level using --reg_init_participant flag.

-To use the --reg_init_participant flag, you have to pick a subject which has a successful good registration.
-Then Prepwi will use that as the initial image to register the images of the subjects you want.
+To use the --reg_init_participant flag, you have to pick a subject which has a successful registration.
+Then Prepdwi will use the transform from that image to initialize the registration of other subjects.
+This corrects the failed linear registration in 99% of the cases.

 .. code-block:: bash